About the Company

 Moving from Kansas to Illinois then Texas, prepared her for the challenges of ensuring educational continuity and provision of comparable services when transferring IEPs and 504s from state-to state for her own children.
 She has assisted many out-of-state clients in this matter.

-In addition to certification as a presenter for NAMI Central Texas 'Parents & Teachers as Allies' Program, and co-presenting at The International Dyslexia Association Austin conference on 'Dyslexia as an SLD', Ms. Spencer has provided training to the Epilepsy Foundation, Team Luke, Hope For Minds (Traumatic Brain Injury) and numerous support groups and businesses.
+In addition to certification as a presenter for NAMI Central Texas 'Parents & Teachers as Allies' Program, and co-presenting at The International Dyslexia Association Austin conference on 'Dyslexia as an SLD', Ms. Spencer has provided training to the Epilepsy Foundation, Pediatric Brain Injury Resource Fair & Conference and numerous support groups and businesses.
 As a member of the Council Of Parent Advocates and Attorneys and the ADHD Coaches Organization, she participates in continuing education opportunities such as COPAA's annual conference and the International Conference on ADHD.

 Relevant experience includes: